 Or you have a stamped concrete patio and want to know what's the best sealer to protect it from freeze / thaw climates.

-This guide will show you the different concrete sealers and how to pick the right one.
+This guide will help educate you about the different types of concrete sealers and how to pick the right one.

 PENETRATING SEALERS and FILM-FORMING SEALERS.

-Penetrating Sealers made with silane & siloxane penetrate deeply into the pores of the concrete and forms a chemical bond within the capillaries of the concrete to protect against moisture penetration and deicing chemicals.
+Penetrating Sealers are made with silane & siloxane, they penetrate deeply into the pores of the concrete and form a chemical bond within the capillaries of the concrete to protect against moisture penetration and deicing chemicals.

 They provide invisible protection